-V. Comprehensive Examination
+VI.
+Comprehensive Examination

-The final requirement for the Master of Arts in Ministry candidate is a comprehensive examination in which the student demonstrates the ability to integrate graduate-level biblical studies and ministry skills.
-The comprehensive exam consists of the written presentation of a case study, an oral presentation, and an oral defense of the case study.
-Additional information about the comprehensive examination is available in the Graduate School of Theology Student Handbook.
+The capstone event for the Master of Arts in Christian Ministry candidate is a comprehensive exmination in the student's final semester.
+The comprehensive examination lets the student demonstrate the ability to integrate graduate level studies and ministry skills.
+The comprehensive exam includes a written response to a case study, an oval presentation related to the case study, and an oral defense before an examining committee.